 You don’t need a basement studio to stream.
 Just the essentials—and a good horror lineup.
 Small living room, roommates, budget under attack from rent and groceries?
-Spooky-cozy is the vibe: scrappy, warm, enough.
+Spooky-cozy is the vibe: scrappy, warm, and workable.

 As an Amazon Associate I earn from qualifying purchases.